bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 #### {id="pmm-every"} pmm --every flag

-By default, operations which change package states (e.g. installing a package) operate on the first instance `pmm` finds.  `pmm`'s `--every` flag may be used to indicate all available instances should be operated on.  `strace` does not work across ~{stratum~} boundaries, and thus one may want all ~{strata~} to have a copy:
+By default, operations which change package states (e.g. installing a package) operate on the first instance `pmm` finds.  `pmm`'s `--every` flag may be used to indicate all available instances should be operated on.
+For example, cross-stratum `bash` completion requires all strata to have `bash-completion` installed, and so one may run:

 - {class="rcmd"}
-- pmm-install --every strace ~## mimicking xbps
+- pmm-install --every bash-completion ~## mimicking xbps~x

 #### {id="pmm-version-flags"} pmm version flags